hexian000/neosocksd/API.md

 **Description**

-Parses an IPv6 address into two integers.
+Parses an IPv6 address into two integers (or four, on Lua builds with 32-bit integers).
 Returns nil on failure.

 ### neosocksd.setinterval